Rachel S. Cox: Synopsis

 Published in April 2012, Into Dust and Fire: Five Young Americans Who Went First to Fight the Nazi Army, is Cox's first book and tells the story of five American students who left the United States in the spring of 1941 in order to fight alongside the British in World War II.
 In the spring of 1941, Cox notes, "it was not at all certain which side would triumph" in the war.
 The five Americans enlisted in the British Army six months before the attack on Pearl Harbor and U.S. involvement in World War II.
 These men were: Robert Cox, Charles G. Bolté, Jack Brister, Bill Durkee, and Heyward Cutting.

 After training, the five Americans were assigned to the 7th Armored Division of the British Eighth Army on the North African front.
 Nicknamed the "Five Yanks" by the British press, Cox, Bolté, Brister, Durkee, and Cutting were the subject of frequent wartime propaganda that represented the Americans "fighting shoulder to shoulder" with the British."
 The soldiers first saw combat in the pivotal Second Battle of El Alamein in Egypt.
 While fighting against Erwin Rommel's forces in the critical North African campaign, four out of the five Americans were injured.
 After the battle the Americans were separated and continued to fight on the North African front, and in December 1941 the United States officially entered the war.
 Cox, the author's uncle, and Brister died in the Battle of Mareth in 1943.

-Reception

-Cox's book has been praised for the author's "detailed battle accounts, descriptions of the campaign’s larger strategic implications, and above all, her portrayal of the men’s camaraderie and of the bonds that connected them during their shared coming-of-age experience."
 Cox drew upon primary sources of the diaries and letters written by the five American soldiers to construct her book.